-2021).
+A dynamical system consists of a state space and a dynamics on it.
+The former is the collection of states that the system can be in; the latter represents how the system evolves from one state to another (List and Pivato 2021).
 Lots of things can then be seen as a dynamical system: gases in motion, agents in financial markets, computers.
-Let us consider a standard textbook example (Strogatz 2015, §§2.3, 10.2; May 1976).
+Let's consider a standard textbook example (e.g., Strogatz 2015, sec.
+2.3/10.2; May 1976).

-Example a (Population growth).
+Example a (Running example: population growth).
 A population of insects breed seasonally without overlapping generations.
-A state of this system is, for our purposes, described by the number of insects that the system has in this state.
-It will be convenient to describe the state by the percentage of the maximal population.
-We will freely identify a percentage p with the number p/100 between 0 and 1.
-Thus, a state of the system is given by a number x between 0 and 1.
-We want to understand how this evolves over time, that is, over the seasons.
+A state of this system is described by the number of insects that the system has in this state.
+It will be convenient to describe the state by the percentage of the maximal population: a state is given by a number x between 0 and 1.
+We want to understand how this evolves over time, i.e., over the seasons.
 When there are few insects (x is close to 0), there will be more in the next generation: the available resources plentifully support the few.
 However, when there are many insects (x is close to 1), there will be fewer in the next generation: the available resources don't support the many.
-To model this, we look for a function Tthat, when given the current state x as input, describes the population T(x) in the next season.
-We will describe this function T in the next section.
+To model this, we look for a function T that, when given the current state x as input, describes the population T(x) in the next season.
+We will do this in the next section.

 Dynamical systems can have a discrete or continuous state space.
-Our population example with absolute numbers as states would be discrete, but by taking percentages as states it is continuous.
+Our population example with absolute numbers as states would be discrete, but with the percentages as states it is continuous.
 Systems can be time-discrete, when they develop in discrete time steps, or time-continuous, when subject to continuous change.
 Our population example is time-discrete.
 And systems can be deterministic, when each state has a unique successor; non-deterministic or stochastic, when that's not the case.
-The implicit assumption in modelling our population dynamics as a function is that it is deterministic: for every current state x, there is a unique next state T(x).
+The implicit assumption in modeling our population dynamics as a function is that it is deterministic: for every current state x, there is a unique next state T(x).